mono/website/archived/monomac_features.md

 Use Mac OS X APIs
 -----------------

-MonoMac binds the Objective-C APIs that developers use on the Mac into [MonoMac/API C\# APIs](/index.php?title=MonoMac/API_C&action=edit&redlink=1 "MonoMac/API C (page does not exist)") that expose the functionality and map this to any ECMA CIL powered language.
-Objective-C delegates are exposed to C\# applications [MonoMac/API\#Delegates in a number of ways](/index.php?title=MonoMac/API&action=edit&redlink=1 "MonoMac/API (page does not exist)") giving developers complete control of how to consume and integrate with native APIs.
+MonoMac binds the Objective-C APIs that developers use on the Mac into MonoMac/API C\# APIs that expose the functionality and map this to any ECMA CIL powered language.
+Objective-C delegates are exposed to C\# applications MonoMac/API\#Delegates in a number of ways giving developers complete control of how to consume and integrate with native APIs.

 MonoMac provides a C\#/ECMA binding for: